Skip to main content

 2. We review your claim — Our team evaluates the dispute

-3. Dispute filed with Visa — If valid, we submit the chargeback to the card network
+3. Dispute filed with Visa — If valid, we submit the chargeback through the Visa dispute process

 4. Merchant response — The merchant has a chance to respond

-5. Resolution — Visa makes a final decision (typically within 45–90 days)
+5. Resolution — Visa makes a final decision (typically within 45–90 days for USD card and 60–90 days for EUR card)

 How to apply for a chargeback